Last Updated on December 23, 2021 by Muhammad Junaid Khalid

 - Don’t keep your phone in conditions where it could unexpectedly heat up.
 That includes under pillows or coverings or leaving it to charge overnight.

-- If its too hot, most phones turn off or restart automatically.
-If this happens frequently, update your software, check for physical damage, and reduce the usage of power-heavy apps.
+- If it is too hot, most phones turn off or restart automatically.
+If this happens frequently, update your phone’s software, check for physical damage, and reduce the usage of power-heavy apps.

 3. Implement Good Phone Practices

-For maximum battery life on your Android phone, do the following:
+To optimize battery usage of your Android phone, do the following:

 Check For System Updates